Guide

 • How switching to another list restores its own coins, favorites, browser alerts, and saved workspace state.

-• What can be done in the list manager: create, select, edit, open in a new window, and delete.
+• What can be done in the list manager: create, select, edit, open in a new window, delete, export, and import lists.

-• How to sort the coin list by clicking column headers, and why the sort column and direction are saved separately for each list.
+• How to sort the coin list by clicking column headers, and how the optional absolute-value sort adds extra sort states for columns that can contain negative values.

 • How the search bar narrows the visible rows without changing the saved list composition.